madhavdhadwal/Emotion-Detection-using-Deep-Learning/README.md

+To view ppt:
+Click to Emotion Detection folder
-Click on "show RAW" to view the ppt.
+Click on "ppt on the project" to view the ppt.
+Click on "view ppt"